Glossary of jazz and popular music: F

-The resonance loop created when a microphone or guitar pickup is placed close to a highly amplified speaker, often creating a sustained howling or screeching sound that is very loud.
+The resonance loop created when a microphone or guitar pickup is placed close to a highly amplified speaker, often creating a sustained loud howling or screeching sound.
 In most cases, musicians and sound engineers seek to avoid feedback with microphones and acoustic instruments; with electric guitar, especially in heavy metal and shred guitar playing, it may be done on purpose.